 It is important that you leave yourself enough time to apply for a Schengen visa, in case there are any unexpected delays in processing your application.
 You should also consider options for medical insurance and travel insurance for your trip before you travel.

-If you have been asked to return home before your reassessment, your Hub will send you an email (to your UEA email address, so keep checking it) with details of your assessment and a Return to Study form for you to fill in.
-You must complete this form and send it back to your Hub.
-Your Hub will send you an ‘invitation letter’, which you can then use to apply for a Visitor visa to return to UEA.
+If you have been asked to return home before your reassessment, your School will send you an email (to your UEA email address, so keep checking it) with details of your assessment and a Return to Study form for you to fill in.
+You must complete this form and send it back to your School.
+Your School will send you an ‘invitation letter’, which you can then use to apply for a Visitor visa to return to UEA.

 Once you have travelled to UEA and completed your reassessment, you will need to return home to await your results.